Biology (Course 7)

 6-0-6 units

-Principles of biochemistry, emphasizing structure, equilibrium studies, kinetics, informatics, single-molecule studies, and experimental design.
-Topics include macromolecular binding and specificity, protein folding and unfolding, allosteric systems, transcription factors, kinases, membrane channels and transporters, and molecular machines.
+Principles of protein biochemistry, emphasizing structure, equilibrium studies, kinetics, and experimental design.
+Topics include macromolecular binding and specificity, allosteric systems, mechanisms of inhibition, enzyme principles, single-molecule studies, structure-function relationships, molecular evolution, and library methods.
+Case studies examine mechanisms of transcription factors, kinases, molecular machines, and other proteins.

 7.52 Genetics for Graduate Students